 What is an emissions inventory?

 An emissions inventory is a compilation of air pollutant emissions and their sources for a given area.
-Categories that are usually taken into consideration include the following:
+Categories that are usually taken into consideration include:

 What are the uses of an emissions inventory?